Skip to content

 Python Virtual Environments

-Virtual environments allow users to install additional python packages and create an isolated runtime environment.
+Virtual environments allow you to install additional Python packages and create an isolated runtime environment.
 We recommend using virtualenv for this purpose.

 marie@alpha$ which python